-Warrant (1986-present) is a Glam Metal band from Los Angeles, California, USA.
+Warrant (1986-present): a Glam Metal band from Los Angeles, California, USA.

 arrant was started by Joey Allen (guitar), Erik Turner (guitar), Jerry Dixon (bass), Steven Sweet (drums), and heartthrob singer John 'Jani' Lane.
 After several years of pounding the pavement on the Sunset Strip, they got the attention of the major label 'Columbia'.
 Warrant were well placed in their day with the pretty boy Glam looks and cheeky sex innuendo laden lyrics.
 With this going for them it was no surprise when their debut single, Down Boys, made US top 30.
 With the support of MTV friendly ballads Heaven and Sometimes She Cries, their debut album, Dirty Rotten Fithy Stinking Rich (1989), made it to top 10, with the Sometimes She Cries track narrowly missing the number 1 chart position.
 Cheery Pie (1990), the follow-up, fared just as well with Warrant soaking up the teen attention span before the advent of 'grunge'; the title track being written by Lane in 45 minutes to round off the album.
 A UK tour was called off, however, when Lane fell and cracked a rib on the first night.